ildjarnisdead/Ncentral/SECURITY.md

 ## Reporting a Vulnerability

+Please use the Security - Report a vulnerability button to report issues.

+## Reporting bugs

-Please create an issue if you find a security vulnerability
+Please create an issue in the Issue menu if you find non-security bugs.